ciareis/bypass/README.md

 ### 3. Routes

-Bypass serves two types of routes: The `Standard Route`, which can return a text body content and the `File Route`, which returns a binary file.
+Bypass provides two types of routes: The `Standard Route` to return a text body content and the `File Route`, which returns a binary file.

-When running your tests, you will inform Bypass routes to Application or Service, making it access Bypass URLs instead of the real-world URLs.
+When running your test suit, you should pass the URL created with Bypass to your service.
+In this way, you will make the service you are testing reach Bypass instead of reaching the real-world API end point.

 #### 3.1 Standard Route